joerush18/TwitterBot/Readme.md

 Twitter bot

-Create with Python and Selenium
+Created with Python and Selenium

-Automatic Login
+~ Automatic Login
-Automatic search
+~ Automatic search

 Its open contribute more  will add more.